bsmg/beat-saber-community-wiki/support.md

 After adding verbose to your game hopefully it will display any errors regarding your avatars, sabers, and songs although it may not show 100% of the time for avatars and sabers, you may have to remove all your avatars/sabers and try them one by one to see which one breaks the game.

-## Deleting Your LocalLow Beatsaber Data
+## Deleting Your Beat Saber saves in AppData
 This will delete your scores and local data but not your online scores or anything like that.
 You can find the folder here
->%appdata%/../locallow/hyperbolic magnetism/beat saber
+>`%appdata%/../locallow/hyperbolic magnetism/beat saber`

 Copy and paste everything from inside the bar above and paste it to your address bar in file explorer To "delete" this folder `(the beatsaber folder in locallow)` you can rename it or actually delete it.